Kilimanjaro Packing List

 - Day pack and rain cover, for you to carry

-- Waterproof plastic bags for storing clothing and gear (ziplocks are great)
+- Waterproof bags for storing clothing and gear.
+Please be mindful of the plastic bag ban.

 Store electronics in sealed water-proof bags (double bagged if possible).